SimoneTiberi/BG4-2018/README.md

 code, containing the code of the tutorials;

-solutions, containing the output of the tutorials in html and pdf files.
+results, containing the output of the tutorials in html and pdf files.